Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 What are the 7 Baby Steps to Financial Freedom?

-Dave Ramsey 7 baby steps is a personal finance tactic used to be debt-free, build a legacy, and live your very best life.
-He started Financial Peace, a class designed to teach these principles because he knew what it was like to be completely broke.
+Dave Ramsey’s Baby Steps is a personal finance tactic used to be debt-free, set financial goals, build a legacy, and live your best life.
+He started Financial Peace, a class designed to teach these principles, because he knew what it was like to be completely broke.
 He made millions and then lost it all due to what he calls his “stupid tax.”

 Dave makes the steps easy to follow.
-Whether you take Financial Peace University through a local church, online, or just skip it and buy Total Money Makeover on Amazon, the seven baby steps are the bread that holds the butter.
+Whether you take Financial Peace University through a local church or online or skip it and buy Total Money Makeover on Amazon, the seven baby steps are the bread that holds the butter.

 Seven Baby Steps